yanmarques/cookie-bypass/README.md

 the access point, and access that target site in the browser!
 When you do that you will see a blank page on the client browser, but on the gateway, a firefox window will be loaded with the target site and after a few seconds with everything previously on the client side.

+More docs comming soon...